-Although the word "ratio" may sound technical or intimidating, these indicators are actually simple to understand and use.
-Ratios are figures that help you monitor and evaluate your restaurant's financial health.Â
+Although the word "ratio" may sound technical or intimidating, these metrics are actually easy to understand and use.
+Ratios are numerical figures that help you track and assess the financial health of your restaurant.

-What's the point of calculating ratios?Â
+What's the point of calculating ratios?

 Why is it important to have a good ratio?